janantonowicz/scriptEditor/README.md

 # Simple script editor for scripts writen in Swift language
 ## With ability to run them and see the output

+## How to run
+Project can be run by clonning main branch from this respository and opening it in XCode.
+Requires MacOs 15 or higher.

+## About
 After launching the application user can see two pannels side by side:
 The left one is mainly a TextEditor with, a run / stop button